Corruption in Mauritius: Euroloan scandal

-In mid-2015, the MSM minister of finance, Vishnu Lutchmeenaraidoo, on behalf of his SVL Trust, obtained a loan of €1.1 Million (Rs 45 Million) from the State Bank of Mauritius (SBM) with few details about the purpose of the loan; he provided no asset as security.
-Despite the list of concerns raised by SBM's Credit Committee, its chairman and president Nayen Koomar Ballah, who is also the brother-in-law of Prime Minister Sir Anerood Jugnauth, not only approved the loan as an "emergency" but also dropped the interest rate from 1.9 percent to 1.5 percent and even increased the loan amount from the requested €1.0 Million to €1.1 Million.
+In mid-2015, the MSM minister of finance, Vishnu Lutchmeenaraidoo, on behalf of his SVL Trust, obtained a loan of €1.1 million (approximately Rs 45 million) from the State Bank of Mauritius (SBM), with few details about the purpose of the loan; he provided no assets as security.
+Despite the list of concerns raised by SBM's Credit Committee, its chairman and president Nayen Koomar Ballah, who is also the brother-in-law of Prime Minister Sir Anerood Jugnauth, not only approved the loan as an "emergency" but also dropped the interest rate from 1.9 percent to 1.5 percent and even increased the loan amount from the requested €1.0 million to €1.1 million.
 Details of the scandal, a conflict of interest since Ballah's name was proposed by Vishnu Lutchmeenaraidoo for SBM's Credit Committee, eventually came out.
-When ICAC started its enquiry, Vishnu Lutchmeenaraidoo said that the loan was only for €400,000 and then provided his residence (worth only Rs 33.48 Million or €384,584) as security for the loan of Rs 45 Millions (€516,642).
+When ICAC started its enquiry, Vishnu Lutchmeenaraidoo said that the loan was only for €400,000 and then provided his residence (worth only Rs 33.48 million or €384,584) as security for the loan of Rs 45 million (€516,642).
 As a result of the scandal, Jugnauth reshuffled his cabinet in March 2016 and Vishnu Lutchmeenaraidoo was transferred from the Ministry of Finance to become the Minister of Foreign Affairs.

 Seetaram's land deals and unpaid loans

-Former Speaker of National Assembly Iswurdeo Seetaram and his wife Rookmeenee Bundhoo-Seetaram were found guilty of breach of contract and were fined for misleading buyers of land located in Henrietta in April 2016.
-At the time of the land sale in 2004 Seetaram had committed to provide water supply, electricity and access to the buyers before July 2008.
-However, as the Seetaram couple did not provide any such services the buyers sued them for damages.
-In November 2016 another couple sued Seetaram for a similar breach of contract and for making misleading claims.
+Former Speaker of the National Assembly Iswurdeo Seetaram and his wife Rookmeenee Bundhoo-Seetaram were found guilty of breach of contract and were fined for misleading buyers of land located in Henrietta in April 2016.
+At the time of the land sale in 2004, Seetaram had committed to provide water supply, electricity and access to the buyers before July 2008.
+However, as the Seetaram couple did not provide any such services, the buyers sued them for damages.
+In November 2016, another couple sued Seetaram for a similar breach of contract and for making misleading claims.

-In October 2016 former Labour Party minister Jim Seetaram was the subject of an affidavit for the repossession of a Porsche Cayenne which he was leasing from La Prudence Leasing Finance Company Limited.
-Leading up to the affidavit the leasing company had requested payment several times but Seetaram failed to repay.
-The company then tried to recover the Rs 1.77 Million which he owed.
+In October 2016, former Labour Party minister Jim Seetaram was the subject of an affidavit for the repossession of a Porsche Cayenne, which he was leasing from La Prudence Leasing Finance Company Limited.
+Leading up to the affidavit, the leasing company had requested payment several times, but Seetaram failed to repay.
+The company then tried to recover the Rs 1.77 million which he owed.

-In November 2016 Labour Party member and former Speaker of Parliament Iswurdeo Seetaram, Jim’s father, was subject to a prosecution in the Masters’ Court after failing to repay Rs 3.9 Millions that he had borrowed from the Development Bank of Mauritius (DBM) in order to finance his private firm Bharatee Mixed Farming.
-As a result the DBM attempted to recover its funds via the Sale by Levy process, involving two blocks of land at Cité EDC Henrietta which Seetaram had used as security for the loans.
+In November 2016, Labour Party member and former Speaker of Parliament Iswurdeo Seetaram, Jim's father, was subject to a prosecution in the Masters’ Court after failing to repay Rs 3.9 million that he had borrowed from the Development Bank of Mauritius (DBM) in order to finance his private firm Bharatee Mixed Farming.
+As a result, the DBM attempted to recover its funds via the Sale by Levy process, involving two blocks of land at Cité EDC Henrietta, which Seetaram had used as security for the loans.